By Jessy Smulski & Florin R. Ferrs

 III.
 BUSINESS IMPACT

 Estimating the business impact of a disaster is just as important as assessing the affected networks, systems, and equipment.
 You cannot contain the damages of a catastrophic event if you do not understand what they are.
-To estimate the business impact, you will need to understand the inner-workings of your offce like a mechanic knows the inner-workings of a car.
-For each disaster scenario:
+To estimate the business impact, you will need to understand the inner-workings of your business like a mechanic knows the inner-workings of a car.

 ● Pinpoint what business functions may be affected.